The loss function for language modeling, slowly. Where the temperature knob actually lives.

 Top-p sampling (nucleus sampling)

 Top-p sampling (Holtzman et al. 2020) takes the smallest set of tokens whose cumulative probability exceeds p (e.g. p=0.9), then samples only from that set.
 This adapts dynamically — when the model is confident, the nucleus is small (just a few words).
 When uncertain, the nucleus is large (many plausible words).
-This prevents both the rigidity of low temperature and the incoherence of high temperature, giving better results on most creative tasks than temperature alone.
+In practice top-p is used together with temperature: temperature shapes the distribution, then top-p truncates its tail.
+The modern sampler stack also includes min-p, top-k, and repetition penalties — and reasoning models often ship with fixed recommended temperatures rather than exposing a free dial.

 Cross-entropy loss